Introduction

 FAQs

 Can I log into Fidelity Private Shares even if I've been terminated?
 Yes.
 This is why the system asks not only for your work email, but also for your personal email.
-This way you can login to the system even after you lose access to your work email as a result of your termination.
+This way, you can log in to the system if you lose access to your work email as a result of your termination.

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.